|Badlees Story||Related Articles||Acknowledgements||Badlees.com|

 Palladino and Simasek did decide to honor the remainder of their scheduled shows through 2014, employing differing lineups with guest musicians.
 For a few of these shows Jeff Feletenberger joined the group, performing with the Badlees for the first time in over a decade since he departed the band he founded in 2004.
 In October 2014 at the Mauch Chunk Opera House in Jim Thorpe, PA, the Badlees played what was expected to be their final live show.

 Through the second half of the 2010s, the members of the Badlees continued to explore new musical endeavors.
 Pete Palladino continued to headline shows in PA while remaining in the hospitality business in New Jersey.
 Palladino and Mike Naydock teamed up to compose new original songs for a project called The Circa 68.
 Paul Smith bought the original Susquehanna Sound studio, where the Badlees recorded some of their earliest material, and remolded it into a new state-of-the-art audio and video complex called 8 Days a Week.
-Alexander continued to produce and create music, releasing several of duo-artist albums, including the 2017 release of Live HMAC and Mauch Chunk Opera House by Bret Alexander & Nyke Van Wyk.
-Starting in 2017, Alexander and Simasek joined up with Ric Albano (yours truly) for the recording rock group Sinclair Soul, which has released four studio albums as of 2021.
+Alexander continued to produce and create music, releasing several of duo-artist albums, including a 2017 release, Live HMAC and Mauch Chunk Opera House with fellow-former Badlee Nyke Van Wyk.
+Alexander and Simasek also joined up with yours truly for the studio rock group Sinclair Soul, which has released four studio albums and counting as of 2021.